Need to talk? Call 1800 882 436.

 Chickenpox and pregnancy

 Chickenpox in adults is a serious disease, especially in pregnant women.
-Find out how to protect yourself and what to do if you think you may have chickenpox.
+Find out how to protect yourself and what to do if you have chickenpox.

 Read more on Pregnancy, Birth & Baby website